acb-lab/Di_GRAPH/README.md

 git clone https://github.com/acb-lab/Di_GRAPH.git
 ```

-Then you can run the following command, which will create a conda environment called `digraph` and will install automatically all the required dependencies:
+You can then run the following command, which will create a conda environment called `digraph` and will install automatically all the required dependencies:

 ```
 conda env create -f Di_GRAPH/environment/digraph.yml -n digraph